projectsophon/darkforest-local/builders_guide.md

 ### 3.0.1 Add a new `UPGRADEABLE_PLANETS` variable to the contracts

-- With these edits, we are simply adding a new constant to the codebase that will be set before the contracts are deployed in the `darkforest.toml`.
+- With these edits, we are simply adding a new constant to the codebase that will be set before the contracts are deployed in the `darkforest.localhost.toml`.
 To have a variable reflected across the smart contracts requires making changes in a few places:
-- In `darkforest.toml`:
+- In `darkforest.localhost.toml`:

     ```toml
     # Corresponds to [Planet, Asteroid, Foundry, Rip, Quasar]